krwilson32/docassemble-OutsideActivityMemo/README.md

 This project could not have been accomplished without feedback from multiple users.
 Feeback from my project partner can be found here: XXX.
 Attached you can also find the user testing matrix that was used test all of the possible outcomes at: https://github.com/krwilson32/docassemble-OutsideActivityMemo/blob/main/Outside%20Activity%20Memo_Testing%20Matrix.xlsx.
 Testing was done by myself, the Project Partner and my partner Kevin Montoya who took the place of an employee who would use the tool.

+Key considerations for user personas:
+- Officers are automatically pending
+- non-officers are automatically approved for non-financial approved positions
+- all employees are denied for financial sector positions

+User personas for testing:
+ 1. Non-officer employee who is doing a nonfinancial paid position in an approved category
+ 2. Non-officer employee in a financial position in approved
+ 3. Non-officer employee in a financial position not in a approved category
+ 4. Non-officer employee in a nonfinanancial not approved category
+ 4. Officer employee who is doing a nonfinancial paid position in an approved category
+ 5. Officer employee in a financial position in approved
+ 6. Officer employee in a financial position not in a approved category
+ 7. BTS employee in a CASUAL IT position nonfinancial
+ 8. BTS employee in a financial CASUAL IT position

 Version 1- Identified issues by user tests:
 - Multiple scenarios were putting out three different forms. | combined into one form using conditional logic on DOCX
 - Checkboxes made the look intimidating | switched to dropdown